-If the component absolutely must perform resource-heave operations, consider measures to ensure you can scale out your resources, or handle the operations adequately (using timeouts, closing connections or program instances always and upon unexpected events, etc).
+If the component absolutely must perform resource-heave operations, consider measures to make sure you can scale out your resources, or handle the operations adequately (using timeouts, closing connections or program instances always and upon unexpected events, etc).

 Once you have verified that your component is stable for its intended specifications, you can test the component by integrating it in Bizagi.

 Once the component is ready to be integrated in Bizagi, configure the execution of your component in Bizagi using asynchronous tasks (useful for most scenarios).

 If your component targets an external service and carries out significant processing, there may be delays (or even occasional timeouts), and it is most appropriate for the component to run as a background task (offline in terms of the Work portal), with a predefined timeout and number of automatic retries.

 Asynchronous execution avoids potential locks in tables which can be a risk when committing a queued transaction from a manual activity.

 When using asynchronous tasks, you will need to carry out proper user acceptance tests with the appropriate configuration before adding your component to a Production environment.

 Bizagi manages transactions and carries out a rollback of tasks and information within Bizagi, if there is a failure at some point.